zdravoj/loader-dispatch/README.md

 | 3     | x80%       |
 | 4     | x78%       |

-6. Per assumption 5, the total number of doors cannot exceed the number of loaders times 4.
+6. Per assumption 5, the total number of doors cannot exceed four times the number of loaders.
-7. For any loaders assigned to more than 1 door, all doors within the assignment must be adjacent (ex.
+7. For any loaders assigned to more than one door, all doors within the assignment must be adjacent (ex.
 A loader cannot be assigned to doors 2 and 4 without also being assigned to door 3).

 ## Limitations
 Loader Dispatch is primitive in its current state and is unable to account for many variables, including:
 - The possibility of assigning more than one loader to a door
 - The possibility of assigning loaders to non-adjacent doors
-- Excluding doors from assignment (such as doors with 0 FPH)
+- Excluding doors from assignment (such as doors with zero FPH)
-- Changes to FPH throughout the day
+- Changes in FPH throughout the day
 - Changes in loader PPH throughout the day
-- Loaders needing breaks
+- Loader work breaks

 As of now, Loader Dispatch should not be used as anything more than a recommendation.

 ## Potential Improvements
 ### Immediate Improvements
 Possible immediate improvements include:
+- Algorithm optimization (currently brute forcing all door-loader permutations)
 - The possibility of assigning more than one loader to a door
 - The possibility of assigning loaders to non-adjacent doors
 - Excluding doors from assignment